 Performance

-Considering that this kit costs significantly more than most acrylic kits, we have high hopes for this kit.
-And boy, does this pay off every penny you pay it for.
 Liquitex’s Heavy Body Acrylic is known for many things, and one of those things is its superior handling.
-You might expect a hard to drag, sticky, and very viscous brushing experience when you see this paint’s consistency.
+You might expect a hard-to-drag, sticky, and very viscous brushing experience when you see this paint’s consistency.
 But no, it’s not sticky or slippery at all.
 Most people who’ll use this might feel a bit weird at first, but once you got the hang of it, you may find that this paint is much easier to control for detailing and even texturing.

 Pros and Cons